-- Most hemorrhage expansion occurs in the first 6 hours and is associated with worse outcome.
-Hemorrhagic expansion can be prevented by controlling blood pressure and emergent reversal of anticoagulation. - CTA head should be considered to identify patients at risk of hematoma expansion and to evaluate for underlying vascular malformations, particularly if lobar or involving brainstem or cerebellum; post contrast CT scan may identify a slowly expanding hemorrhage or underlying brain tumor. - If patient is deteriorating, do NOT keep HOB flat for advanced imaging.
+- The most common cause is uncontrolled hypertension. - Most hemorrhage expansion occurs in the first 6 hours and is associated with worse outcome.
+Hemorrhagic expansion can be prevented by controlling blood pressure - CTA head should be considered to identify patients at risk of hematoma expansion and to evaluate for underlying vascular malformations, particularly if lobar or involving brainstem or cerebellum; post contrast CT scan may identify a slowly expanding hemorrhage or underlying brain tumor. - If patient is deteriorating, do NOT keep HOB flat for advanced imaging.